marko-js/website/src/routes/docs/language.md

 ## Tags

-As you might expect, Marko supports all native HTML/SVG/whatever tags and attributes.
+Marko supports all native HTML/SVG/whatever tags and attributes.
 In addition to these, a set of useful [core tags](./core-tags.md) are provided.
-You can also build your own [custom tags](./custom-tags.md) and [install third-party tags](./custom-tags.md#using-tags-from-npm) from `npm`.
+Each project may have its own [custom tags](./custom-tag.md), and third-party tags may be included through `node_modules`.

 All of these types of tags use the same syntax: